kkaempf/ruida/doc/lookuptable_88.md

-# Lookup DECODE table for magic 0x88
+# Lookup tables for magic 0x88

 Magic 0x88 is used by Model 320, 633x, 644xg, 644xs, 654xs